Horizontal transmission

 Horizontal transmission is the transmission of organisms between biotic and/or abiotic members of an ecosystem that are not in a parent-progeny relationship.
-This concept has been generalized to include transmissions of infectious agents, symbionts, and cultural traits between humans.

 Because the evolutionary fate of the agent is not tied to reproductive success of the host, horizontal transmission tends to evolve virulence.
 It is therefore a critical concept for evolutionary medicine.

 Biological

 Pathogen transmission

 In biological, but not cultural, transmissions the carriers (also known as vectors) may include other species.
 The two main biological modes of transmission are anterior station and posterior station.
 In anterior station, transmission occurs via the bite of an infected organism (the vector), like in malaria, dengue fever, and bubonic plague.
 Posterior station is transmission via contact with infected feces.
 Examples are rickettsiae driven diseases (like typhus), which are contracted by a body louse's fecal material being scratched into the bloodstream.
 The vector is not necessarily another species, however.
 For example, a dog infected with Rabies may infect another dog via anterior station transmission.
 Moreover, there are other modes of biological transmission, such as generalized bleeding in ebola.